-Sections 82KZM, 82KZME, 82KZMF, 82KL and Part IVA
+Sections 82KL and Part IVA of the ITAA 1936

-45. Where a Grower is accepted to participate in the Project set out at paragraphs 46 to 96 of this Ruling, the following provisions of the ITAA 1936 have application as indicated:
+45. Where a Grower is accepted to participate in the Project, the following provisions of the ITAA 1936 have application as indicated:

-- interest paid by a Grower to Arwon does not fall within the scope of sections 82KZM, 82KZME and 82KZMF; - section 82KL does not apply to deny the deductions otherwise allowable; and - the relevant provisions in Part IVA will not be applied to cancel a tax benefit obtained under a tax law dealt with in this Ruling.
+- section 82KL does not apply to deny the deductions otherwise allowable; and - the relevant provisions in Part IVA will not be applied to cancel a tax benefit obtained under a tax law dealt with in this Ruling.